 Activate Mind & Body

 You do not have to be a gym bunny!
 Just simply try to create a routine that includes some simple perhaps light physical exercise – this is so very important.
 Getting the endorphins and blood pumping around your body is key to the healthy functioning of the organs.
 There is an important link between physical health and mental health because the brain is connected to the body.
 Ask yourself: How well am I managing my physical health and how is it directly affecting my mental health”.

 Keeping fit with regular exercise also improves our immune system – so it’s crucial right now.
 Just simple 5 to 10 minutes daily.
 If you start saying “I don’t’ have time” then check your schedule and see what can change.
 Make it work for you and not the other way round.
 Even if we can’t get out to exercise, there are lots of ways to get a real good workout indoors.

 I hear Joe Wicks is pretty popular and catchy???
 If he is not your cup of tea then the internet is full of super alternative workouts.
-So, find videos which are appropriate to your ability and that gets you motivated.
+So, find videos that are appropriate to your ability and that get you motivated.
 Always remember to exercise within your capacity and safely.
 The last thing you want is to end up in A&E and be totally in lockdown!